Last Updated: October 14, 2020.

 But you know — that’s just part of growing up.

 Putting a heckuva week behind me, I wrapped things up with a ride around the neighbourhood on my Schwinn Onus, seeing what it was like to own a bike again.
 The weather’s determined to keep us inside in hibernation mode, but it’s way too early to give up on biking — I definitely have a few rides left in me before we’re knee-high in snow!

 Also — can I say how awesome life must be for a toddler???
-We hosted Sarah’s good friend for some afternoon tea, and as aunt to two kids herself, she knows how jealous kids can get when a new sibling’s thrown into the mix.
-She gave us some great advice, and brought over a gift not only for the new kid on the block, but also for Little Man who hasn’t stopped playing with his truck since!
+We hosted Sarah’s good friend for some afternoon tea, and as an aunt to two kids herself, she knows how jealous kids can get when a new sibling’s thrown into the mix.
+She gave us some great advice, and brought over a gift not only for the new kid on the block but also for Little Man who hasn’t stopped playing with his truck since!

 We’re blessed to know such good people!

 And there you have it — another week in the life of a man named Casey Palmer, trying to make the most of days even when they’re not the greatest.
 Seven days of the balancing act between family, blogs and the 9-5, making sure that no one part suffers because another’s gotten too busy.